Radhakrishnan Dhanarajan: Mohun Bagan

 In 2010, he joined Mohun Bagan on a two-year contract.

 Mohammedan

 Dhanarajan was appointed captain of Mohammedan Sporting Club for 2013–14 I-League season, when the team was promoted to the top division.
 He also captained the club to victory in the 2013 Durand Cup.
 He played as a defender.

 East Bengal

 On 1 July 2014, it was announced that Dhanarajan had signed for East Bengal F.C.

 Death

 Radhakrishnan Dhanarajan died due to cardiac arrest on 29 December 2019.
-Dhanarajan was playing in an All India Sevens tournament at Perinthalmanna in Malappuram district of Kerala when he suddenly collapsed after suffering a loss of breath and chest pain.
-The incident occurred in the 27th minute of the match between FC Perinthalmanna and Sastha Thrissur.
+Dhanarajan was playing in an All India Sevens Football tournament at Perinthalmanna in Malappuram district of Kerala when he suddenly collapsed after suffering a loss of breath and chest pain.
+The incident occurred in the 27th minute of the match between FC Perinthalmanna and Sastha Medicals Thrissur.
 Though the 39-year-old was stretchered off and admitted to a hospital nearby (Moulana Hospital in Perinthalmanna), he could not be revived.